Anthony Benjamin: The Ealing School of Art: Groundcourse

 He started teaching with Roy Ascott on the controversial Groundcourse at Ealing Art College in West London.
 This was a groundbreaking experiment in radical creative education, starting afresh from 'the ground up ... throwing out the old preconceptions'.
 Benjamin, Ascott and the other staff and most of the students were alight with new creative energy and enthusiasm, but the old guard staff and the more conservative authorities were alarmed by what they saw as a dangerous spirit of anarchy.
 The traditional hierarchical system ("Teachers teach the rules, students follow the rules") was set aside, ignored or trampled on.
 Pete Townshend was a student on this course.
 In his autobiography Who I Am he refers to the profound influence that this new approach to creativity had on his life and his approach to music.
 It also had an influence on Benjamin.

 The revolutionary Course was not granted the new Diploma in Art and Design (DipAD) so the staff took up an offer to try the new approach outside London at the College of Art in Ipswich.
 One of the new students was Brian Eno.
-They were all on the same rebellious wavelength.
-They quickly became friends and soon started engaging in wide-ranging conversations about the broader nature of all creativity, not just in the visual arts, also about music and 'everything' else as well.

 About this time Benjamin was starting to experiment with a new approach to 3-dimensional works.
 He did not want to follow the conventional sculptural approach of carving and modelling figure like shapes from the usual materials, stone, wood, clay, etc. He admired Henry Moore's work, but he did not want to follow in his footprints.
 The work was beautiful, but it was stuck firmly in the traditional figurative past.
 Moore's figures had big holes in them, but they were still Figures.

-Benjamin intended to make 'sculpture' that was more relevant to the exciting modern fast-moving, a transient world that was opening up at the time in London.
+Benjamin intended to make 'sculpture' that was more relevant to the contemporary and fast-moving world that was opening up at the time in London.
 He wanted to use modern materials, coloured plastic, fibreglass, polished metal, stainless steel and bronze.
-Intense glowing colour and reflections; amorphous and ambiguous shapes he wanted to create works that crossed the conventional boundaries.
-He also started making series of silkscreen prints that used the same vibrant colours and similar shapes as the sculpture.
+Intense glowing colour and reflections; amorphous and ambiguous shapes, he wanted to create works that crossed the conventional boundaries.
+He also started making series of silkscreen prints that used the same busy colours and similar shapes as the sculpture.